Paulinho (footballer, born November 1992): Braga

 On 24 May 2017, Paulinho moved to Braga on a four-year contract.
 He finished his first year as team top scorer at 13 – 17 across all competitions – helping them to qualify for the group phase of the UEFA Europa League after ranking fourth in the league.

 Paulinho was the top scorer of the 2018–19 Taça da Liga, netting braces in group stage wins against Nacional (5–0 at home) and Vitória de Setúbal (4–0 away).
-In the next year's edition he scored twice for the winners, including a last-minute winner over Sporting CP in the semi-final.
-On the league front he set a new personal best in the top flight, including a hat-trick in a 5–1 away rout of Paços de Ferreira on 10 July 2020.
+In the next year's edition he scored twice for the winners, including a last-minute winner over Sporting CP in the semi-finals.
+On the league front, he set a new personal best in the top flight, including a hat-trick in a 5–1 away rout of Paços de Ferreira on 10 July 2020.

-On 26 November 2020, Paulinho scored in a 3–3 home draw with Leicester City in the Europa League group stages; in doing so he beat Alan's record of 11 European goals for Braga.
+On 26 November 2020, Paulinho scored in a 3–3 home draw with Leicester City in the Europa League group stage; in doing so, he beat Alan's record of 11 European goals for Braga.
 He scored all of his side's goals in a 3–1 victory against Estoril on 17 December to make the League Cup semi-finals.